Get the most out of your home inspection

 Make sure your inspector is certified and up to date

-Make sure your inspector is certified and up to date Finding your own home inspector can really give you peace of mind.
+Make sure your inspector is certified/licensed and up to date Finding your own home inspector can really give you peace of mind.
 While your realtor probably has a few inspectors that he or she can recommend, you can also research and find your own.
 Finding a home inspector that you feel good about and trust is well worth it compared to the purchase price of a house.

 Look for DIY projects